 After many successful years as a middle school English teacher, Mr. Estrada went on to complete a Master of Arts in Education Policy and Administration at Loyola Marymount University.
 Today, he brings his narrative as a Mexican- American/First-Generation American, first college graduate in his family, and strong personal ties to the community into his inclusive learning community.
 As a school leader, he brings an array of elements of high expectations, individualized attention and care to the development of the whole child.
 He is not reluctant to hold the mirror up to his students so they can truly identify their true potential and fulfill our collective lifelong goal to uplift our communities.
 He is honored and privileged to collaborate with a team of multitalented educators and families of the thriving community of Lakeview Terrace as the principal of PUC Community Charter Middle School.

 Max Valadez was born and raised in Pacoima, California.
 He assisted Pacoima Elementary School, Maclay Junior High School, and graduated from San Fernando High School.
 He has been in education after he graduated from high school for over 20 years.
 He started as a teacher’s assistant and a librarian for an elementary school and became a 5th grade teacher.
 He started working for PUC Community Charter Early College High School as a 9th grade integrated science teacher in 2005.
 Max then moved to work as an 8th grade science teacher for PUC Community Charter Middle School.
 Then served as a college counselor at PUC CCECHS.
 After PUC CCECHS, he became the assistant principal for PUC CCMS for 5 years.
 He came to PUC Triumph Charter Academy as the Dean of Students in February, 2014.
-In April, 2014, he became the interim principal for the remainder of the 2013-2014 school year and became the principal until 2017.
+In April 2014, he became the interim principal for the remainder of the 2013-2014 school year and became the principal until 2017.
 In 2018, he became the PUC Schools Parent Coordinator and the Behavior Intervention Specialist.
 In July 2020, he became the principal of PUC Lakeview Charter Academy.

 Jocelyn M. Velez was raised in the Northeast San Fernando Valley and at a young age had aspirations to become an educator.
 While a student at San Fernando High School, she worked at a local middle school helping students improve their reading skills and grow their reading levels.
 Ms. Velez studied at the University of California Riverside where she received a Bachelor of Arts in Liberal Studies and later received a Master’s of Arts in Education from Pepperdine University.
 While a student at Pepperdine University, she was introduced to the charter school movement and she spent her time working at a charter elementary school.
 Ms. Velez’s love for teaching prompted her to pursue a Multiple Subjects Credential and a Single Subject Credential in English Language Arts allowing her the opportunity to teach at the elementary, middle school, and high school level.
 She began her teaching career as a 7th grade English teacher at PUC Lakeview Charter Academy and went on to teach 9th grade at PUC Lakeview Charter High School where she later served as the Assistant Principal.
 Her love of learning and commitment to her students pushed her to attend Loyola Marymount University where she received a Master’s Degree in School Administration.
 Ms. Velez is deeply connected to her community and she has grounded herself in the belief that all students will succeed when provided with the right tools; she has dedicated herself to providing equal opportunities to her students.
 She is honored to continue her work in the community she grew up in as the principal of PUC Community Charter Elementary.